monshi633/monshi633/README.md

 ## I'm currently...
 🤔 looking for new opportunities that allow me to expand my knowledge and grow professionally.<br>
-🔭 working on many different projects, inlcuding indie game development and building tools for stock management in small and medium businesses<br>
-🌱 Improving my Java Spring Boot skills and making graphs out of everything<br>
+🌱 Improving my Java Spring Boot skills and making graphs out of everything with Python<br>
+#### Main projects
+☕ Building tools for stock management in small and medium businesses<br>
+#### Pet projects
-🎮 Running a Tibia OT server 8.6 [The New Rookgaard](https://thenewrookgaard.com) in colaboration with [@WaxoSerrangeli](https://github.com/WaxoSerrangeli)
+🎮 Running a Tibia OT server 8.6 and it's website: [The New Rookgaard](https://thenewrookgaard.com) in colaboration with [@WaxoSerrangeli](https://github.com/WaxoSerrangeli)

 ## Languages and technologies
 <div>